In this article:

 Once you narrow down your options, it's time to apply.
 You may have to make a call or pay the lender an in-person visit at some point in the process, but most lenders let you at least start the application process online and get prequalified for a loan that way.
 Prequalification provides you with estimated loan amounts, costs and terms you can use to compare lenders and doesn't affect your credit score.
 Some lenders don't require a credit check or they'll use alternative data to help them determine your loan eligibility.
 Once you find a lender you like, you can move ahead with the application process.

 You'll need to provide personal data (name, address, birthdate and Social Security number) to apply for a loan.
 You may also have to submit tax returns, pay stubs, bank account numbers and other personal financial information to help a lender understand your income and existing debt obligations.
-Different lenders also might consider additional factors; for example, online lender Upstart also considers alternative data including your standardized test scores, which college you attend/attended, your major and your grade point average.
+Different lenders also might consider additional factors; including your standardized test scores, which college you attend/attended, your major and your grade point average.

 When comparing personal loans, look at the following factors: